Copyright 2011 by Ellie Van Houtte

 Watch the parade, hear patriotic music, see brilliant fireworks and experience the thrill of Independence Day in the nation's capital.
 An enthusiastic audience numbering hundreds of thousands gathers to view the procession of invited bands, military and specialty units, and floats.
 The parade travels on Constitution Avenue along the National Mall from 7th to 17th Street.

 The festival is an international exposition of living cultural heritage, held annually outdoors on the National Mall.
 Hundreds of musicians, artists, performers, craftspeople, cooks, storytellers, athletes, and others share their community-based traditions.
-Special programs for 2017: American Circus Arts and Youth, Culture, and Migration (June 29–July 4, July 6–9)
+Special programs for 2018: Africa, Armenia, and Catalonia (June 27–July 1, July 4–8)

 Historic Sites and Government Buildings